subvertnormality/mosaic/README.md

 #### Melody Composition

 The [Channel Editor](##channel-editor) doesn't merely allow you to add, merge, and apply scales to patterns; it enables you to enhance them with melodies and other elements to further enrich your music.
 In fact, you could compose entire songs using just the channel editor if you wanted to, thanks to [Masks](#masks).
 Masks provide a direct method to input triggers, notes, velocities, and chords right into the channel editor grid, giving you precise control over your musical creations.
 You can overwrite pattern values or create entirely new steps.

+Use the live recording mode to play your melodies directly over your rhythm and harmony patterns.
+Then record in automation directly by altering trig params whilst recording.

 ### Modulation, Movement, and Interest